pangucciole/CybersecurityLab/README.md

 Great!
 Now the attacker knows the mail of the CEO (our target) and the one of the System Administrator, which will be use later to impersonate him.

-By clicking "Employee login" , there's also a login page to access the corporate Mail.
+By clicking "Employee login" , there's also a login page to access the corporate webmail.

 <img src="images/login.png" alt="form " style="zoom:35%;" />